 Whole blood from the core of the body, deep muscle tissues, bones or teeth are the most reliable sources of DNA especially where considerable time has elapsed since death and where the weather conditions have been unfavourable.
 However, other resilient samples such as nail bed tissue or internal samples like swabs of the bladder lining may also prove effective sources of DNA.
-Note that the outside of bodies and body parts can be contaminated with DNA from other victims.
-When sampling body parts it is important to ensure that contaminating DNA and generation of mixed DNA profiles is avoided.
-Therefore, a sample should only be collected from deep (muscle) tissue by e.g., cutting into the tissue and should not be collected by rubbing a swab on the outside of a body part.
-For illustrations, we refer to De Boer et al., Forensic Science International 289 (2018) 253-259.

-It might also be advisable to separate the collection of DNA samples from the rest of the PM examination (dental, fingerprint and physical examination) if that will result in better (less decomposed) samples and a more convenient sample collection procedure (e.g., blood on DNA collection card).
+It might also be advisable to separate the collection of DNA samples from the rest of the post-mortem examination (dental, fingerprint and physical examination) if that will result in better (less decomposed) samples and a more convenient sample collection procedure (e.g. blood on FTA card).
 It is important, however, that all samples are properly labelled according to given standards and that the chain of custody is not broken.